rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 **Hints V0.9.2:**
 * New property ```sonar.cxx.coverage.forceZeroCoverage``` set coverage for source files without coverage report to 0.
 For V0.9.1 compatibility set value to 'false'.
 * New property ```sonar.cxx.xunit.provideDetails```.
 To get detailed unit test information set property to 'true'.
+This is also the V0.9.1 compatibility value.
 Because SonarQube does not support 'virtual files' any more test resources must be available.
 * new property ```sonar.cxx.cFilesPatterns```